Jagrati1213/film-chicks/README.md

 # Film-chicks 🚀

-Film-chicks is a web application built with React JS, Tailwind CSS, React Icons, Redux Toolkit, React Router, Firebase (for data storage and authentication), and OpenAI GPT (for providing movie recommendations).
+Film-chicks is a web application built with React JS, Tailwind CSS, React Icons, Redux Toolkit, React Router, Firebase (for authentication).
 This project allows users to explore the latest movies, view their details, and receive personalized movie recommendations.
 [Flim-chicks](https://film-chicks-hm83.vercel.app/)
 ## Features

 - **Latest Movies:** Browse and explore the latest movies with ease.
 - **Movie Details:** View detailed information about each movie.
-- **Search Functionality:** Search for specific types of movies based on user preferences.
-- **Personalized Recommendations:** Get movie recommendations tailored to your interests using OpenAI GPT.
-- **Authentication:** Securely sign up and log in using Firebase authentication.
+- **Authentication:** Securely Login using Firebase authentication.

 ## Technologies Used